 The Portland Community Colleges Aviation Science program provides a practical, supportive environment to start your professional pilot career.
-You’ll have the opportunity to earn a commercial pilot certificate and a flight instructor certificate for either airplane or helicopter, while also earning an Associate of Applied Science degree in Aviation Science.
-This degree will open the door to many exciting pilot career opportunities.
+You’ll have the opportunity to earn a commercial pilot certificate and a flight instructor certificate for fixed wing aircraft, while also earning an Associate of Applied Science degree in Aviation Science.

-The Oregon Employment Department forecasts the employment of pilots in the Portland area will grow 9% through 2027.
+The degree can open many exciting opportunities as the Oregon Employment Department forecasts employment of pilots in the Portland area will grow 9% through 2027.
 The Boeing Company forecasts a need for 117,000 new pilots just in North America over the next 20 years.

 Explore aviation careers